FarPay/ApiDoc/Orders.md

 }
 ````

-## Scenario 2: The agreement required, wiht a payment
+## Scenario 2: The agreement required, with a payment
 This scenario covers two scenarios.
-In both cases the agreement is required, and in the second scenario the the payment is required too.
+In both cases the agreement is required, but in the first, the payment is required too.

 **JSON Payload, required agreement and required payment**
 This is typically used when the customer must create an agreemement, as well as handling a payment - In some cases the initial payment.